BAfsharmanesh/quera_mine_problem/README.md

 ## ✍️ Project Structure <a name = "project_structure"></a>
 ```
 ├──  data
-│    └── datasets  - here's the datasets folder that is responsible for all data handling.
+│    └── test-rqd            - here's the datasets folder for test.
-│    └── transforms  - here's the data preprocess folder that is responsible for all data augmentation.
+│    └── train               - here's the datasets folder for train.
-│    └── build.py  		   - here's the file to make dataloader.
+│    └── from-to-rqd.xlsx    - here's the file to calculated depth of each run.
-│    └── collate_batch.py   - here's the file that is responsible for merges a list of samples to form a mini-batch.
+│    └── label.xlsx          - here's the file that contains information of bounding boxes and labels.
 │
 │
 ├──  models